tiannaparris/PortfolioProjects/README.md

 # Tianna Parris - Data Analyst Portfolio
 ## About
 Hi, I'm Tianna!
-I have an analytical background in Biochemistry technical background and currently, I am on track to completing my degree in Data Science (MS. Data Science).I have been in
+I have an analytical background in Biochemistry and currently, I am on track to completing my degree in Data Science (MS. Data Science).I have been in

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 ## Table of Contents
+- About
+- Portfolio Projects
+- ⋅⋅⋅ eggre
+- Study Projects
+- Certficates
+- Contact
 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.